DanielHearn/danielhearn.github.io/src/blog/content/blog/iron_helm/index.md

   [
     "Combat mechanics feel undercooked",
-    "Plot cards become repetitive quickly without expansions", "Often came across cards that used morality even though I had not had the chance to increase/decrease my morality yet", "Manual isn't great for a simple game with the appendix/helper being essential when first playing", "Physical edition is expensive especially if exporting out of the USA", "Limited expansions available for Print and Play",
+    "Plot cards become repetitive quickly without expansions", "In the base game I often came across cards that used morality even though I had not had the chance to increase/decrease my morality yet", "Manual isn't great for a simple game with the appendix/helper being essential when first playing", "Physical edition is expensive especially if exporting out of the USA", "Limited expansions available for Print and Play",